xan105/node-ini/README.md

   Remove illegal inline comment<br/>
   ⚠️ Can have false positive. **Use with caution**.

-#### Implementation notice
+#### 📝 Implementation notice

-- Sections cannot be nested
+- Sections cannot be nested.
-- Comments start with ; or #
+- Comments start with `;` or `#`.
 - Inline comments are not allowed !
-  + Section: they are ignored
+  + Section: they are ignored.
-  + Value: they are considered as part of the value _unless_ you use the `removeInline` option to strip them
+  + Value: they are considered as part of the value _unless_ you use the `removeInline` option to strip them.
-- Duplicate names: override first occurrence
+- Duplicate names: override first occurrence.
-- Case sensitive
+- Case sensitive.
-- Name/value delimiter is "=" and is mandatory
+- Name/value delimiter is "=" and is mandatory.
 - Whitespace around section name, key name and key value are trimmed.

 #### ⚠️ JSON compatibility